ReglementiXS European Downhill Cup 2020

 § 21 Points for total results/standings

-The overall result consists of the results of five Qualifying Runs and five Final Runs.
-That means one Qualifying Run result and one Final Run result will be deleted.
-The discounted Qualifying Run and Final Run can stem from different events.
+The overall result consists of the results of all four Qualifying Runs and all four Final Runs.
+That means no result will be deleted.

 The total result will be published on www.ixsdownhillcup.com.